Morrolan/ddupe/README.md

 ddupe --json-output /path/to/report.json /path/to/scan
 ```

 This behaves like a dry run: it never deletes files, produces no terminal output, and writes the analysis to the specified JSON file.
+In the JSON report, all files in a duplicate group are listed (no preselected “keep”).
 It skips the KEEP/DUPE listing but still shows the header and progress.

 ## 🛠️ Development